ArdaTuzn/Simon-Tatham-Puzzle-Game/README.md

 Rules
 Objective:
 Rotate the pieces so that all valid connections (edges) form a single connected structure (connected graph).

-In our version:
-Loops are allowed.
-Empty squares are allowed.

 Winning condition:
 All valid half-edges are matched correctly, and all non-empty pieces are part of the same connected graph.